jamesashton/SuperChart/README.md

+# SuperChart - My first Angular application

+Is to me a multi-series open ended charting tool

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.